Henry Williamson and the Christmas Truce

 This moving piece was incorporated by Henry with very little revision as a chapter in The Story of a Norfolk Farm (Faber, 1941).
 The original article has been collected in Chronicles of a Norfolk Farmer: Contributions to the Daily Express 1937-1939 (HWS, 2004; e-book 2013).

-The heavily revised original typescript of this article has recently been found in the Literary Archive – pure serendipity – and it is reproduced below as an example of the care and consideration with which Henry drafted and wrote not just his books, but even ephemeral newspaper articles:
+The heavily revised original typescript of this Daily Express article has recently been found in the Literary Archive – pure serendipity – and it is reproduced below as an example of the care and consideration with which Henry drafted and wrote not just his books, but even ephemeral pieces for newspapers: